SunriseLayer/sunrise-node/docs/adr/adr-003-march2022-testnet.md

 ## Context

-This ADR describes a design for the March 2022 Celestia Testnet that we decided at the Berlin 2021 offsite.
-Now that we have a basic scaffolding and structure for a celestia node, the focus of the next engineering sprint is to continue refactoring and improving this structure to include more features (defined later in this document).
+This ADR describes a design for the March 2022 Sunrise Testnet that we decided at the Berlin 2021 offsite.
+Now that we have a basic scaffolding and structure for a sunrise node, the focus of the next engineering sprint is to continue refactoring and improving this structure to include more features (defined later in this document).

 <hr style="border:2px solid gray"> </hr>